pangpucsp/curso-js-introdutorio/fundamentos5_js.md

 After the bitwise operation is performed, the result is converted back to 64 bits JavaScript numbers.

     The examples above uses 4 bits unsigned binary numbers.
-Because of this ~ 5 returns 10.
+Because of this ~ 5 retorna 10.

     Since JavaScript uses 32 bits signed integers, it will not return 10.
 It will return -6.